gem-pasteur/macsyfinder/doc/source/user_guide/functioning.rst

 These clusters are then screened to check for the model specifications such as the minimal quorum of "Mandatory" or "Accessory" genes, or the absence of "Forbidden" components.

 When the **gene order is unknown** (`unordered` search mode) the power of the analysis is more **limited**.
-In this case, the presence of systems can only be suggested on the basis of the quorum of genes - and not based on genomic context information.
+In this case, the presence of systems can only be suggested on the basis of the **quorum** of components - and not based on genomic context information.

 .. _note:
     The `neutral` components are used to build clusters of co-localized genes.